Paul Rayner was born in Luton, UK in 1959 and came to New Zealand when his family immigrated in 1973.

 In the 1990s Paul had several solo exhibitions of his paintings.
 He began working with clay in 2000, taking it more seriously from 2004 and now has ceramic works included in the collections of Te Papa, The Dowse Art Museum, the Sarjeant Gallery, the Wallace Arts Trust and Quartz, Museum of Studio Ceramics.

 In 2007 Paul and his brother, Mark opened Rayner Brothers Gallery.
-I’ve known Paul since the late 1980s and I was the first invited solo exhibitor at their Gallery.
+I was the first invited solo exhibitor at their Gallery.

 Paul has been a trustee of the Rick Rudd Foundation since it was formed in 2015.